-A small confession: yoga has been an inseparable part of my life for over 20 years.
+A small confession: yoga has been an inseparable part of my life for over 30 years.
 What began in my youth as pure physical exercise, developed roots and branches over the years.
-Now I see yoga in everything I do, including nutrition, which has become my profession.
-In fact, yoga and healthy eating share many common principles, which are not always apparent at first sight.
+Now I see yoga in everything I do, including my work.

-Yoga means ‘Union’ – between mind and body, the inside and outside.
-Yoga practice is a lot more than repetitive muscle action.
+Yoga means ‘Union’ – between mind, body and soul, the inside and outside.
 It requires coordination between breathing, concentration and introspection, all of which have a subtle yet obvious effect on the mind.
 The mind takes an active part in any practice even if it remains behind the scenes.
-This mind-body union applies as well to healthy eating.
+This mind-body union applies to healthy eating, too.
 The sages of all religions knew that spiritual enlightment was more easily attained on an empty stomach, which is why minimal eating or fasting lies at the base of, for example, the Tibetan monks’ way of life, the Ramadan festivities or the many fasts associated with the Jewish religion.
 The lighter the nutrition, the less demanding the body and the freer the spirit.

-As a nutritionist, I am forever fascinated by the huge effect a change in physical nutrition and mental practices potentially has on people’s life.
-When you feed an engine with premium petrol, it performs more effectively.
-Similarly, feed your body well, and it’s easier to get on the right track and drive well.
-Suddenly our thoughts become lucid, our soul can speak clearly and we find it easier to listen and apply what we hear.
-The Union between what we are (the active body) and what we’d like to be (the soul’s deep desires) becomes more easily achievable.
+I am forever fascinated by the huge effect a change in physical nutrition and mental practices potentially has on people’s life.
+Feed your body and mind well, and the Union between what we are (the active body) and what we’d like to be (the soul’s deep desires) becomes more easily achievable.
 This is precisely the opposite of the familiar GIGO (Garbage In, Garbage Out).
 In this case, it’s Good In, (very) Good Out.

 Another one of yoga’s main tenets is increased awareness.
 Awareness means paying close attention to the way you do things, because every small detail has its importance and effect on the whole picture.
-When practising yoga, we pay attention to every detail, and in the broader sense – to every action we take and to the way in which we take it.
-Healthy eating is also based on increased awareness.
-Those who follow the path of healthy nutrition quickly discover the strength of the link between the food taken and its effect food on the body.
+When practicing yoga, we pay attention to every detail, and in the broader sense – to every action we take and to the way in which we take it.
+Healthy breathing, thinking and eating is also based on increased awareness to the effect of our actions.
 Most of us lack this awareness or have it only partially.
-We eat whatever we fancy, drink what we like, gobble it up and stuff it in, and in the name of the good life we ignore the body’s alarm bells.
-In other words, most of us are not really aware of the true needs of our body (“I need my coffee first thing in the morning to get started” isn’t one of them) nor of its limitations.
-Developing this awareness, being able to listen to the messages your body gives, understand them and react accordingly is the present you get when you start eating more healthily.
-Naturally, if you combine the awareness gained from eating well with that acquired during yoga practice, your ability to look after your private temple, your body, is increased manifold.
+Developing this awareness, being able to listen to the messages your soul and body give, understanding them and reacting accordingly is the present you get when you start living more in tune with yourself.

-At the end of the day, both yoga and healthy nutrition put an emphasis on personal experimentation and on self-improvement and development.
+At the end of the day, both yoga and my work put an emphasis on personal experimentation and on self-development.
 In both cases, no one can do it for you; you, and only you control the rate of experience and learning.
-Both yoga and the modalities I work with – body, mind and soul nutrition – offer a continuous, challenging and unending learning experience, which allows us to become aware of ourselves and our body in a more constructive way, to grow and develop clear and helpful insights regarding our bodies, minds, souls and lives.
+Both yoga and the modalities I work with – body, mind and soul nutrition – offer a continuous, challenging and unending learning experiences.
+These experiences allow us to grow and develop clear and helpful insights regarding our bodies, minds, souls and lives.
 For those who are willing to pick up the gauntlet, the adventure is bound to lead to an expanded, more joyful and more meaningful life.